wowashuwow/case-study-academy/index.md

 ## Hi there! 👋

-If you're a web dev agency that hasn't tried case studies yet but is curious about them, this course is for you.
-I'll help you answer questions like:
+If you're a WordPress agency that hasn't tried case studies yet but is curious about them, this course is for you.
+In this short, sweet, and complete course, I'll help you answer questions like:

 1. Should *we* invest in case studies?
 2. How do we get client approval?
 And what do we need to produce a case study?